Best Credit Card Processing Companies for Small Businesses: A Guide

 While there are credit card processing companies that offer flat-rate pricing, most of them make their money by charging transaction fees.
 This should all be outlined in your initial contract, but you can ask the company for a sample monthly statement to see what kinds of fees they charge.

-A few common processing fees include:
+Common processing fees may include:

 • Initial application fees: You may be charged to process your application.